JAlcocerT/JAlcocerT/content/blog/entrep_events.md

 > agpl 3.0 | A self-hostable complete file-sharing solution that focuses on reliability, security and ease of use.

 4. https://github.com/cloudreve/Cloudreve

+Cloudreve can help you build a self-hosted file management service that is both suitable for private and public use, with support for multiple storage providers and virtual file systems to provide a flexible file management experience.

 > GPL3/0 | 🌩 Self-hosted file management and sharing system, supports multiple storage providers